postsharp/PostSharp.Samples/Diagnostics/PostSharp.Samples.Logging.ElasticStack/README.md

 This example contains two applications that run together, so we can explore the correlation of requests coming from both apps.

-Correlation is implemented by two artefacts:
+Correlation is implemented by two artifacts:

 * On client-side,  `InstrumentOutgoingRequestsAspect`, a PostSharp aspect, adds a header to `HttpClient`.